Leonid-Kanareykin/proxmox-vm-report/README.md

  -----------------------------------------------------------------------------
  Key features:
- - generate CSV files with Ansible groups,Node,VMID,VM name,Status,CPU (cores),RAM allocated (GB),RAM used (GB),All disks size (GB),OS Type,OS Version (agent),Pool,Tags
+ - connecting using SSH to one or many hosts and cluster from yaml inventory file
- - connect using SSH
+ - generate CSV file with Ansible groups,Node,VMID,VM name,Status,CPU (cores),RAM allocated (GB),RAM used (GB),All disks size (GB),OS Type,OS Version (agent),Pool,Tags
  - retrieve info from multiple cluster and hosts
  - no needed API keys to simplify many API keys generating in environment with high number of clusters because script uses your SSH account and comand line commands like pvesh which in fact uses API
  - Parallel per‑VM processing on each node (using xargs -P)